adamrudolf-becube/software-testing-basics/README.md

 #### Functional testing

 Done on a complete system, strictly based on the required functionality.
 This is always black-box testing, end-to-end test including the whole system and phrased on a level you can discuss with your clients / users.
 They answer to the question whether the system functions in a way it is intended.
+Functional tests always verify behaviour.

 Since you don't need to know the details of the implementation in order to write functional test cases they can be defined by clients/managers/designers, any non-programmer who has a good knowledge of the system.

 #### System testing

 System is tested thoroughly as a whole, often by a specialized team.
-If integration testing starts with unit tests system test is the final step.
+If integration testing starts with unit tests, system test is the final step.
 The difference between Functional tests and System tests is Functional tests are verifications and System tests are validations.

 * Verification: Are we building the product right?
 * Validation: Are we building the right product?